Custom ROM List

 LineageOS-based custom ROM designed to increase performance and reliability over stock Android for your device while also attempting to bring many of the best features existing today, according to their intro & how I think its grammar should be.

-Personal remarks: A decent heavyweight ROM (and the least worst Limbo ROM at the moment), burdened with a soydev website (and somewhat permissive & annoying BlockAdBlock) & lack of Vanilla/GApps enforcement in a way similar to Bootleggers - no Vanilla/GApps branding.
+Personal remarks: A decent heavyweight ROM (and the least worst Limbo ROM as well), burdened with a soydev website (and somewhat permissive & annoying BlockAdBlock) & lack of Vanilla/GApps enforcement in a way similar to Bootleggers - no Vanilla/GApps branding.
 The only thing keeping crDroid off my dis-recommendation is the fact that it still offers the least worst AOSP experience at the moment.

 Advantages: